You are here: Home Users and Science Experimental facilities Collaborating research group beamlines BM20 - ROBL - The Rossendorf Beamline

 Synopsis

-The Rossendorf Beamline is one of 12 Collaborating Research Group (CRG) beamlines, located at bending magnet 20 of the ESRF.
-It is owned and operated by the Helmholtz-Zentrum Dresden Rossendorf (HZDR, Germany).
-The beamline consists of two experimental stations:
+The Rossendorf Beamline is one of 12 Collaborating Research Group (CRG) beamlines, located at SBM port 20 of the EBS ring of ESRF.
+It is owned and operated by the Helmholtz-Zentrum Dresden Rossendorf (HZDR, Germany), and is dedicated to actinide sciences and radioactive waste disposal research.
+The beamline provides four experimental stations in an alpha-lab environment:

 Scientific Applications

-• Fundamental and applied radioecological research to allow for better risk assessments of nuclear waste storage; improved remediation strategies for areas contaminated by radionuclides; chemical speciation of radionuclides in soils, sediments, aquifers, mining shafts etc.; investigation of binding mechanisms of radionuclides with natural and anthropogenic organic matter, micro-organisms, clay minerals, rock surfaces; influence of these interactions on radionuclide migration and retardation in the environment.
+• Fundamental and applied actinide research allows for better risk assessments of nuclear waste storage; improved remediation strategies for areas contaminated by radionuclides; chemical speciation of radionuclides in soils, sediments, aquifers, mining shafts etc.; investigation of binding mechanisms of radionuclides with natural and anthropogenic organic matter, micro-organisms, clay minerals, rock surfaces; influence of these interactions on radionuclide migration and retardation in the environment.

 Equipment Overview